aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

 ## Getting started

 We use Amazon DynamoDB as the default persistence layer in the documentation.
-If you prefer Cache, you can learn more from [this section](#cache-database).
+If you prefer to use a cache based persistence layer, you can learn more from [this section](#cache-database).

 ### Installation